Key Takeaways

 Pricing information for Portrait Care is not publicly available or independently confirmed.
 Clinics should request a direct quote and compare total cost of ownership carefully against alternatives, accounting for any per-user, per-location, or feature-tier pricing that may apply.

-For practices that operate across multiple locations, require complex staff management workflows, or need integration with accounting, marketing automation, or third-party payment providers, a narrower aesthetics-focused platform may create operational gaps.
-The absence of confirmed multi-location support documentation makes this a question worth raising directly with Portrait Care before committing.
+For practices that operate across multiple locations, require complex staff management workflows, or need integration with accounting, marketing automation, or third-party payment providers, Portrait Care’s suitability for these use cases is unconfirmed.
+It’s worth raising directly with their team before committing.

 What Pabau Does Well